SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 - `"verificationkey" : "<public key your jwt token is signed with>"`

 Before calling the service you need to provide a digitally signed JWT token to simulate that you are an authenticated user.
-- Therefore simply set a breakpoint in `JWTGenerator.createToken()` and run your `JUnit` tests to fetch the value of `jwt` from there.
+- Therefore simply set a breakpoint in `JwtGenerator.createToken()` and run your `JUnit` tests to fetch the value of `jwt` from there.

 Now you can test the service manually in the browser using the `Postman` chrome plugin and check whether the secured functions can be accessed when providing a valid generated Jwt Token.